-Australia is an incredible place to live and raise family.
-However, if you are moving to a new country, your first and foremost concern remains the cost of living at new place.
+Australia is an incredible place to live and raise a family.
+However, if you are moving to a new country, your first and foremost concern remains the cost of living in a new place.
 Well, if you are not a big billionaire or one among the wealthiest people, you would obviously be concerned about the fact that your expense doesn’t exceed your earnings.
-The expats coming to Australia often seem concerned about the living cost factor in view of the general opinion regarding high cost of living in this part of the world.
-So, let’s find out in detail as to what is the living cost in Australia from the perspective of an immigrant.
+The expats coming to Australia often seem concerned about the living cost factor given the general opinion regarding the high cost of living in this part of the world.
+So, let’s find out in detail the living cost in Australia from an immigrant’s perspective.

-The living cost or expenses for the immigrants in Australia depend on various factors, i.e. the size of the family, city, or place of relocation, individual lifestyle, accommodation plans or location, food and commuting habits, and so on.
-In short, it will largely depend on the fact as to what are your choices and preference or what kind of a life you prefer to live, especially, when you are immigrating to a new country like Australia.
+The living cost or expenses for the immigrants in Australia depend on various factors, i.e., the size of the family, city, place of relocation, individual lifestyle, accommodation plans or location, food and commuting habits, etc. In short, it will largely depend on the fact as to what are your choices and preference or what kind of a life you prefer to live, especially when you are immigrating to a new country like Australia.
 Let’s see how the expenses vary based on different factors:

-The cost of living in Australia is considered little too high compared to other countries.
-However, in the recent past many Australian cities have came down in ranking of the most expensive cities for immigrants.
-A slight decrease in price of the Australian dollar compared to US dollar has got more to do with the same.
+The cost of living in Australia is considered a little too high compared to other countries.
+However, in the recent past, many Australian cities have come down in ranking the most expensive cities for immigrants.
+A slight decrease in the Australian dollar price compared to the US dollar has got more to do with the same.

 The monthly cost of living although will depend on various factors as mentioned above.
 Here is the list of key monthly expenses in Australia: